We're rated ' Excellent ' on Trustpilot

 Top tips for a better festival experience

 In decades gone-by, a festival was a success if there were a couple of decent music acts, plenty of alcohol and a late night silent disco.
 But things have drastically changed.
-Social media have caused consumers to become much more experiential, looking for that photogenic experience.
-More is expected from festivals.
+Social media have caused consumers to become much more experiential.
+More is expected from festivals, and festival organiser should think on how they can add more value to their event.

-To make the most of your consumer base and grow your audience, see these 9 tips that all festival organisers should know.
-It’s easy to improve the customer festival experience if you know how:
+To make the most of your consumer base and grow your audience, see these 9 tips that all festival organisers should adopt.

 9 tips on planning and hosting a festival: